yash0530/daytime/README.md

 - **Activity Input**: Description, duration (minutes), category, and **date**
 - **Date Picker**: Select any date for activity logging (defaults to today)
 - **Smart Categories**: Auto-created on first use with autocomplete suggestions
+  - **Case-Insensitive**: "Exercise" and "exercise" are treated as the same category
 - **Activity Management**:
   - Sleek activity cards with hover effects
   - **Delete Confirmation**: Animated modal with keyboard support